ACCESS-NRI/ACCESS-MOPPy/docs/mopdb_command.rst

 Create a mapping file
 ---------------------

-This can be done by providing the model output path and a pattern to match or directly a varlist file
+This can be done by providing the model output path or directly a varlist file

 From output path:

 .. code-block::

-    mopdb template  -f <output-path> -m <string-to-match> -v <access-version>
+    mopdb template  -f <output-path> -v <access-version>

 From varlist file: